zooba/pymanager/pep-draft.md

 The index protocol and download list will be available for tools that wish to use it, or for users who are willing to navigate JSON in order to find the URL.
-While these are not supported uses, there is no reason to prevent them.
-The ``--target`` option on the install command provides a download and extract operation.
+The ``--target`` option on the install command also provides a trivial download and extract operation, allowing users to have the same experience as a ZIP file.

 Only publish PyManager to one place